All Episodes

 They want to get here because they want to be free, especially those coming from places where it has never existed.

-I know, I know others are coming here to get in on the benefits.
+I know, I know, others are coming here to get in on the benefits.

-Acknowledge that, but I'm talking about the purists, the people, and they say we're a nation of immigrants, and we are the genuine period of immigration, which did build this country, that's why they came.
+But I'm talking about the purists, the people, and they say we're a nation of immigrants, and we are.

 And that's been the story.